History of Hanover (region): Electorate of Hanover 1708–1814

-In 1692, the Holy Roman Emperor, Leopold I, elevated George's son, Duke Ernest Augustus to the rank of Elector of the Empire as a reward for aid given in the War of the Grand Alliance.
+In 1692, the Holy Roman Emperor, Leopold I, elevated George's son, Duke Ernest Augustus to the rank of Elector of the Empire as a reward for aid given in the Nine Years' War.
 There were protests against the addition of a new Elector, and the elevation did not become official (with the approval of the Imperial Diet) until 1708, in the person of Ernest Augustus's son, George Louis.
 Though the Elector's titles were properly Duke of Brunswick-Lüneburg and Elector of the Holy Roman Empire, he is commonly referred to as the Elector of Hanover after his residence.

 The Electorate was legally bound to be indivisible: it could add to its territory, but not alienate territory or be split up among several heirs; and its succession was to follow male primogeniture.
 The territory assigned to the Electorate included the Brunswick-Lüneburg principalities of Calenberg, Grubenhagen, and Lüneburg (even though at the time Lüneburg was ruled by Ernest Augustus's older brother) and the counties of Diepholz and Hoya.

 George Louis became king of Great Britain in 1714 (see House of Hanover).
 The influence of the electors in Germany grew also: they inherited the formerly Swedish territories of Bremen and Verden in 1719.
 As part of the German Mediatisation of 1803, the Electorate received the Prince-Bishopric of Osnabrück.

 The Electorate became a battleground during the Seven Years' War following the French Invasion of Hanover.
 In the Convention of Klosterzeven it was agreed that Hanover should be neutral with large parts of the Electorate occupied by French forces.
 George II subsequently revoked the convention, and the re-formed Army of Observation counter-attacked and drove the French from the Electorate.
 Subsequent French attacks were repulsed.

 In 1803, the Electorate of Hanover was occupied by France after the Convention of Artlenburg.
 From 1807 to 1813, the Hanoverian territory was part of the Kingdom of Westphalia.
 However, the government of George III did not recognize the French annexation (being at war continuously with France through the entire period) and Hanoverian ministers continued to operate from London.
 The Hanoverian government maintained its own separate diplomatic service, which maintained links to countries such as Austria and Prussia, with whom the United Kingdom itself was technically at war.
-The Hanoverian army was dissolved, but many of the officers and soldiers went to England, where they formed the King's German Legion.
-The KGL was the only German army to fight continually throughout the Napoleonic wars against the French.
-They played an important part in the Battle of Waterloo in 1815.
+The Hanoverian Army was dissolved, but many of the officers and soldiers went to England, where they formed the King's German Legion (KGL).
+The KGL was the only German army to fight continually throughout the Napoleonic wars against the French, and played an important part in the Battle of Waterloo in 1815.

 Although the Holy Roman Empire was dissolved in 1806, George III's government did not consider the dissolution to be final, and he continued to be styled "Elector of Hanover" down to 1814.